-Select Auto to have the G-170S automatically use short preamble when access point or wireless stations support it; otherwise the G-170S uses long preamble.
+Select Auto to have the G-302 v3 automatically use short preamble when access point/ wireless stations support it, otherwise the G-302 v3 uses long preamble.

-Note: The G-170S and the access point/wireless stations MUST use the same preamble mode in order to communicate.
+Note: The G-302 v3 and the access point/wireless stations MUST use the same preamble mode in order to communicate.